Publish Date: 2/9/26 (2nd edition)

 Virtually no one went hiking before the 19th century.
 What occurred that inspired ordinary people to take a walk in the woods for pleasure?

-Ramble On: How Hiking Became One of the Most Popular Outdoor Activities in the World builds upon the first edition of this book to reflect additional research, and to expand more broadly on a few topics.
-For example, I wanted to provide a better understanding of how the social trends that prevailed during the Age of Enlightenment influenced art, literature, religion and thought, which allowed hiking to bloom and eventually flourish.
-I also thought it was important to chronicle in more detail the crucial role the multi-generational Crawford family of New Hampshire played in the development of hiking.
-As one other example, since publication of the first edition, a compelling new theory has emerged as to why Darby Field made his two ascents of Mt.
-Washington, which directly challenges the legend of him being the first hiker in America.
+The second edition of Ramble On: A History of Hiking builds upon the original to reflect additional research and to expand more broadly on a few key topics.
+For example, I wanted to provide a deeper understanding of how the Enlightenment and the Romantic Era influenced art, aesthetics, literature, religion and thought, which in turn allowed hiking to bloom and eventually flourish.
+I also thought that it was important to chronicle in more detail the crucial role the multi-generational Crawford family of New Hampshire played in the development of hiking in America.
+This edition also explores how the term “hiking” surprisingly evolved after the Philippine-American War to assume the meaning we understand today.

 The book is now available on Amazon.